Skip to Content

 Preventing Fungal Growth and Soil-Borne Pathogens

-2. Improve air circulation by spacing plants correctly.
+2. Enhance air circulation by spacing plants correctly for fungal control

-3. Practice crop rotation yearly to break pathogen cycles.
+3. Practice crop rotation annually to break pathogen cycles naturally

 Efficient Watering and Harvesting